atomt/acne/README.md

 Some of this is working now; we have a working JWS + ACME client library, we can register accounts, submit domains for authorization, write out challenges and get cert + chain.

+Currently during early development the default Certificate Authority is Let's Encrypt Staging, which issues bogus certificates.
+Set defaults.ca in the configuration file to `letsencrypt` if you want real certificates.

 ## Quick start

 You probably want to install a couple of dependencies first.
 We try to keep dependencies down to what's available in distributions supported repositories.